Josh Bell Player Props: Guardians vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 14th in MLB.
+- The Cardinals pitching staff is 14th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Cardinals have the 18th-ranked team ERA among all MLB pitching staffs (4.34).
+- The Cardinals have the 17th-ranked team ERA among all league pitching staffs (4.34).

-- Cardinals pitchers combine to allow 56 total home runs at a clip of 1.1 per game (to rank 14th in the league).
+- Cardinals pitchers combine to rank 13th in baseball in home runs given up (56 total, 1.1 per game).

-- Liberatore (1-0) takes the mound for the Cardinals to make his second start of the season.
+- The righty last appeared on Sunday against the Los Angeles Dodgers, when he tossed 4 2/3 innings, allowing three earned runs while giving up four hits.

-- The lefty last appeared in relief on Sunday, when he tossed one inning against the Los Angeles Dodgers, allowing two earned runs while giving up one hit.
+- In 10 games this season, the 27-year-old has a 5.29 ERA and 9.5 strikeouts per nine innings, while allowing a batting average of .264 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.